mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 It is a bad idea because it bogs you down.

 Just because I outsource something doesn't make it worth outsourcing.
-I was excited about delegating all of Is It Keto's Twitter to an overseas freelancer, but I realized I was paying $XX for every visitor from Twitter and only earning back $XX..
+I was excited about delegating all of Is It Keto's Twitter to an overseas freelancer, but I realized I was paying $XX for every visitor from Twitter and only earning back $XX.

 ## Pursuing the right idea means rejecting the wrong ones

-One of the best lessons I learned from my friend David Toth is that founders tend to undervalue the importance of idea screening.
+One of the best lessons I learned from my friend David Toth is that founders tend to undervalue idea screening.
 Because it feels very cheap to explore an idea and build an MVP, most people rush into that without considering other ideas.
 But really, even a quick failure takes weeks or months of effort.
 A marginal but long-term loser business can take years to reveal itself as such.

 David's rule of thumb is that before he pursues an idea, he comes up with at least 10 concepts so that he can choose the best one.